January 12, 2016

 I do recommend teaching a “default” position to one side or the other, so the dog doesn’t trip you darting to and fro, and I mostly establish it by means of always delivering my reinforcers on that side.
 (Generally if chicken always shows up in a certain place, so will the dog.)
 Many of my right-handed clients prefer to use that hand to deliver treats, so walking the dog on that side makes it easy to deliver them efficiently and with good timing.

 You can also chuck out the idea that your dog needs to walk right at your side or behind you.
-I like my dog to walk a length or two in front of me, so I can read her body language clearly and have plenty of advance notice when something in our path is starts to pique her interest.
+I like my dog to walk a length or two in front of me, so I can read her body language clearly and have plenty of advance notice when something in our path is starting to pique her interest.

 Curve.
-Walking head on into other dogs or strangers makes a lot of dogs worried.
+Walking head-on into other dogs or strangers makes a lot of dogs worried.
 (See tigers, above.)
 Proactively curve out around oncoming traffic, reinforce attention, then decide between the two of you who want to meet, and whether they want to meet you.

 Let ’em sniff.
 Sniffing is to dogs as seeing is to people.
 Dogs left to their own devices follow their nose, and getting to smell interesting stuff is a powerful natural reinforcer.
 Get ahead of it.
 Alternate 5-10 reps of reinforcement for walking near you with opportunities to sniff that the dog doesn’t even have to ask for.